 Someone (possibly Liz) pointed out a study on multitasking in the classroom at last week's CSCW.
 Pointed out, of course, while we were hanging out in the backchannel.
 The Laptop and the Lecture: The Effects of Multitasking in Learning Environments (pdf) by Hembrooke and Gay from Cornell's Human Computer Interaction Lab, published in the Fall 2003, Journal of Computing in Higher Education.
-(Abstract in the extended entry)
+(Abstract below)

 The authors reference a wide body of literature that shows people have difficulty processing two tasks at once: things like listening for a specific number string while being shown new vocabulary.
 And this study essentially reinforces what has been learned before, that people can generally only devote attention to one thing at a time.
 The group with classroom access performed more poorly on a end-of-class quiz than did the group without.